tensorflow/community/rfcs/2020-04-20-Optimizer-minimize.md

 ## Questions and Discussion Topics

-(1) Should these new hooks be private or public methods?
+(1) What is the naming convention for methods that we want subclasses to override but we don't expect users to call directly?

+(2) Methods vs initializer arguments

-(2) Should we create an initializer argument for each hook, or only for the ones we expect most users to need (`aggregate_gradients` and `transform_gradients`)?
+(a) Should we create an initializer argument for each hook, or only for the ones we expect most users to need (`aggregate_gradients` and `transform_gradients`)?